 Alternatively, click on the System menu at the top-right corner of the top bar on your desktop.

-In the Settings app, click on Accessibility tile to open the panel.
+In the Settings app, click on the Accessibility tile to open the panel.

 On the Cursor Blinking window, toggle the Cursor Blinking button to the On position to enable.

-To disable, simply toggle the button to the Off position.
+To disable it, toggle the button to the Off position.

 Once enabled, use the Speed slider to adjust how quickly the cursor blinks.

 That should do it!
 You can now close the Settings app.

 This post showed you how to enable or disable cursor blinking in Ubuntu Linux.
 If you find any error above or have something to add, please use the comment form below to report.